 The L.A.
 Sexual Assault Kit Study

 By fall 2008, there were 10,895 SAKs in the LAPD and LASD property rooms that had not been sent to a crime laboratory for analysis.
 (This is sometimes erroneously referred to as a "backlog," but that term applies only to cases that have been submitted to a crime laboratory for analysis but have not yet been analyzed.)
-Although it was assumed that some of the SAKs were untested because investigators had concluded that testing was unwarranted — cases, for example, in which the perpetrator had been convicted or entered a guilty plea without DNA evidence, or cases in which investigators had concluded no crime occurred — it was unknown how many of these kits could yield probative DNA evidence, identify perpetrators and support successful adjudications if they were tested.
+Although it was assumed that some of the SAKs were untested because investigators had concluded that testing was unwarranted — cases, for example, in which the individual had been convicted or entered a guilty plea without DNA evidence, or cases in which investigators had concluded no crime occurred — it was unknown how many of these kits could yield probative DNA evidence, identify the person who perpetrated the crime and support successful adjudications if they were tested.

 In 2009, Human Rights Watch, which had been looking at the issue of sexual assaults in L.A., reported that: